-6. RESCHEDULING OR CANCELLATION OF SHOOT
+6. RESCHEDULING OR CANCELLATION OF SHOOT OR WORKSHOP

 6.1 The Photographer/Videographer understands weather, illness, or other reasons may cause the Client to reschedule a session.
-The Client will not be charged a penalty for rescheduling a session provided at least 48 hours’ notice is given.
+The Client will not be charged a penalty for rescheduling a session or workshop provided at least 48 hours’ notice is given.
 Client understands that a £50 rescheduling fee will apply in case of a no-show or rescheduling with less than 48 hours’ notice.
 The Photographer/Videographer may reschedule without penalty;

-6.2 If a confirmed shoot is cancelled or postponed for reasons outside the control of the Photographer/Videographer (including unsuitable weather and natural light conditions), the Photographer/Videographer reserves the right to charge a cancellation fee of up to 30% of the full payment.
+6.2 If a confirmed shoot or workshop is cancelled or postponed for reasons outside the control of the Photographer/Videographer (including unsuitable weather and natural light conditions), the Photographer/Videographer reserves the right to charge a cancellation fee of up to 30% of the full payment.

-7. ACCEPTANCE & DELIVERY
+7. ACCEPTANCE & DELIVERY OF MATERIAL

 7.1 Following completion of the shoot, the Photographer/Videographer will deliver the Material to the Client as digital downloads as soon as reasonably practicable, but cannot guarantee urgent turnaround;